 Singularities

-Extended Crafting allows you easily add your own Singularities.
-Here's how you do it.
+Extended Crafting allows you to easily add your own singularities.

 Adding Singularities